scmbreeze/scm_breeze/README.markdown

 ### 1) Configure and use the provided SCM Breeze aliases

 Just tweak the aliases in `~/.git.scmbrc`.
 You can also change or remove any keyboard shortcuts.
-These aliases also come with tab completion, so you can type `gco <tab>` to tab complete your list of branches.
+These aliases also come with tab completion.
+For example, you can type `gco <tab>` to tab complete your list of branches.

 ### 2) Use your own aliases